adepreis/global-warming-3d/README.md

 Don't forget to include the [ObjModelImporterJFX library](http://www.interactivemesh.org/models/jfx3dimporter.html), the .jar file is located in `/libs`.

+### Testing

+Don't forget to include JUnit 4 (or later) library to the project.

+The existing unit tests are classified by package in `/test`.

 ---

 ## Run the latest version

-Execute the last .jar file generated as a standalone application using :
+Execute the .jar file from the last [release assets](https://github.com/adepreis/global-warming-3d/releases/tag/0.1) as a standalone application using :

 `java -jar global-warming-3d.jar`